mmularski/ckad-exams/ckad-tasks/exam-1/task-13-multicontainer-ambassador/task/task-description.md

 ## Requirements
 - Create a namespace named `exam-1-task-13`.
-- Create a Pod named `ambassador-demo` with two containers using the ambassador pattern:
+- Create a Pod named `ambassador-demo` with two containers:
-  - Main container named `app` that communicates with an external service
+  - Main container named `app` that makes requests to `localhost:8080`
-  - Ambassador container that proxies traffic to example.com
+  - Ambassador container named `proxy` that uses nginx to proxy traffic to external services
+- The main container should use `wget` to make a request to `localhost:8080`
-- The main container should communicate with an external service through the ambassador container.
+- The ambassador container should mount the `nginx-proxy-config` ConfigMap and proxy traffic to `example.com`
-- The Pod should demonstrate successful communication and return HTTP 200 response.
+- The Pod should demonstrate successful communication through the ambassador.

 ## Deliverables
 - All required manifests in the `prep/` directory.
-- A Pod that demonstrates the ambassador pattern.
+- A Pod that demonstrates the ambassador pattern with traffic proxying.
 - Pass the validation described below.

 ## Validation